mahtabb90/glowwise-ai/README.md

 * using explainability
 * applying unsupervised learning
 * testing neural networks and CNNs
+* applying transfer learning with transformer embeddings
+* using autoencoders for anomaly detection
+* understanding reconstruction error and outlier detection
+* documenting TCN as a future sequence-modeling extension
 * building a backend API
 * creating a frontend dashboard
+* deploying a full-stack ML application
 * thinking like both a developer and a product builder

 ---